PremiseWP/premise-time-track-rest-client/README.md

 RewriteRule ^index\.php$ - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization},L]
 ```

+### New client / project / timesheet not appearing in the list

+When creating a new Timer and adding a new client / project / timesheet, it may not be displayed right away.
+If you experience this issue, please check your Wordpress installation for _cache plugins_ and deactivate them.

 ## License

 This project is licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for the full license.